-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the City of Beulah's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests did not disclose any instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether City of Beulah's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-City of Beulah's Response to Finding
+City of Beulah's Response to Findings

-The City of Beulah's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-City of Beulah's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the City of Beulah's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
+City of Beulah's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of this Report
+Purpose of This Report